 Other items that fit the theme include a water bottle (I love the Hydroflask), protein powder, a protein shaker and wireless headphones.
 Wireless headphones are super helpful for working out both at home and during deployment, especially if your loved one likes high intensity workouts.
 They don’t take up a lot of space and will get a lot of use, even long after deployment is over.

-You could also send workout clothing or shoes.
+You could also send workout clothing or shoes, women especially love their leggings, sports bras and womens tracksuits to mix and match for their gym attire.
 They tend to take up a lot of space in your box so think ahead when you’re purchasing items.
 I usually end up sending workout shorts, shirts and lots of extra socks as those tend to get worn out the fastest.
+Additionally, I like to include equipment that I know can come in handy after weeks of exercise.
+Recovery equipment such as an elbow sleeve for sports, refueling supplements and calf socks are all things that come in handy in a care package that I know he really appreciates.
 I wouldn’t purchase any terribly expensive workout apparel for a variety of reasons.
 For example, the water where my husband was two deployments ago absolutely destroyed his clothes.
 We ended up throwing most of them away because they were so beat up.
 Cheaper pieces (check out places like Wal-Mart, Target or TJ Maxx) will serve your loved one just fine and

 A large part of a fitness care package is, of course, the design!
 I’ve just added a fitness care package to my shop that will be the perfect addition to all of the great contents.
 It features a fun color scheme, puns and even a little extra sass on the bottom paper.
 It’s available now and ships for free!